Open-EO/openeo-vue-components/README.md

 **Methods:**

-- `addTab(name, icon = null, additionalData = null, id = null, selected = false, closable = false, show = null, hide = null, close = null, allowShow = null)` - Adds a new dynamic tab programattically, which is enabled by default.
+- `addTab(name, icon = null, additionalData = null, id = null, selected = false, closable = false, show = null, hide = null, close = null, allowShow = null)` - Adds a new dynamic tab programatically, which is enabled by default.
 	- `name` (string): The title of the tab.
 	- `icon` (string): A [FontAwesome icon identifier](https://fontawesome.com/icons?d=gallery&s=solid&m=free), e.g. `fa-address-book`. `null` to show no icon.
 	- `additionalData` (any): Additional data that is passed to the tab.